 Name: Francoise Donche

-The role: actively searches out new perfumery concepts and notes.
-Acts as a guardian of Givenchy’s olfactory heritage ensuring all new products conform for the character of the famed French luxury House.
+The role: actively searched out new perfumery concepts and notes.
+Acted as a guardian of Givenchy’s olfactory heritage ensuring all new products conform for the character of the famed French luxury House.
 Works as a liaison between perfumers, designers, marketing, sales and education teams within Givenchy.

 The Francoise Donche Interview: In her own words: